 Members shall not permit personal or other professional interests to conflict with those of an employer / client without fully disclosing such interests to everyone involved.

 - A member shall not guarantee specified results beyond the member’s capacity to achieve.

 - Members shall personally accept no fees, commissions, gifts or any other considerations for professional services from anyone except employers or clients for whom the services were specifically performed.

-For further details about the CPRS code of ethics visit the CPRS national website.
+For further details about the CPRS code of professional standards visit the CPRS national website.